 Investing in the Future

-With more than 18,000 students representing 48 states and 76 countries, URI continues to grow.
+With nearly 18,000 students representing 48 states and 76 countries, URI continues to grow.

-Since 2007, more than $900M has been invested in capital improvements across all four campus, with new facilities for chemistry and forensic science, pharmacy, and communications.
-The 182,000 square-foot College of Engineering facility, opening in September 2019, will rival any in the world.
+In the last 12 years, $902M has been invested in capital projects and improvements across all four campuses, with new facilities for chemistry and forensic science, pharmacy, and communications.
+The 182,000 square-foot, $150M College of Engineering complex, which opened in September 2019, rivals any in the world.

 - Last year, 23,856 applications were considered for 3,313 spots.